• Home

 Thesis title: Patents, Machine Learning, and War: Invention during the British Industrial Revolution

-First placement: Tenure-track post in economics, Ulster University Business School, Belfast
+Placement: Tenure-track post in economics, Ulster University Business School, Belfast

 Nikita Lychakov (PhD Finance, 2018)